No kill shelters commit to rehoming all healthy or treatable dogs they receive into their care.

 The 90% save rate

-The 90% save rate is a fairly arbitrary threshold.
+The no kill shelter’s 90% save rate is a fairly arbitrary threshold.
 It sounds good.

-However, it can put shelters under pressure to make choices to meet the threshold, rather than to deliver the best possible animal welfare.
+But, it can put no kill shelters under pressure to make choices to meet the threshold.
+Rather than to deliver the best possible animal welfare.

 For example, they might also refuse to admit dogs which would meet their own euthanization criteria because they are worried about meeting the 90% save rate.